n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmcohere.md

 # Cohere Model

-The Cohere Model node allows you to use Cohere Model's models.
+Use the Cohere Model node to use Cohere Model's models.

 On this page, you'll find the node parameters for the Cohere Model node, and links to more resources.